jlmcgraw/GeoReferencePlates/README.md

 			-a<FAA airport ID>  To specify an airport ID
 			-i<2 Letter state ID>  To specify a specific state -p Output a marked up version of PDF
-			-s Output statistics about the PDF
+			-s Output statistics to dtpp.db about the PDF
 			-c Don't overwrite existing .vrt
 			-o Re-create outlines/mask files
 			-b Allow creation of vrt with suspected bad lon/lat ratio